How To Deal With Terrible Threes

 These are all part of the learning curves that parents and children go through as we process our own personality.

 There will always be a some sort of power struggles with kids.
 The uncontrollable actions and behaviors are all part of different characteristic attributions.
-How do you expect each child to behave exactly the same when they’ve been raised differently, you know?

 What is considered normal behavior, aggressive behaviors, bad behavior, or good behavior?
 Who’s to decide what these behaviors mean?
 What’s the best way to deal with terrible three?